andreas-schoch/dominoscript/readme.md

 <ins>But why is the set domino "backwards"?</ins> Because the IP was moving to the west when `SET` was executed.
 Remember that the IP can move in all 4 cardinal directions, so there is no "backwards" or "forwards" in the traditional sense.
 The address argument indicates the first cell only.
 The other one depends on the direction the IP is moving.

-*(You might have noticed that the new domino was placed right after the `SET` instruction domino.
-So the IP will now move to the now domino which is a `GET` instruction from this direction.
-It will result in an StackUnderflowError because it tries to pop an address from an empty stack.)*

 <br>